Carlos Padilla (politician): Governor of Nueva Vizcaya

+Views

+As congressman, Padilla opposed capital punishment, being a leading proponent for its repeal in the 2000s.

 Personal life and death

-Carlos M. Padilla was married to Ruth Raña Padilla, who also served as governor of Nueva Vizcaya and Commissioner of the Professional Regulatory Commission (PRC).
-They had three children: Carlos Jr. (Jojo), Ruthie Maye (Maye), and Carlo Paolo (CP) and seven grandchildren.
+Carlos M. Padilla was married to Ruth Raña Padilla, who also served as governor of Nueva Vizcaya and commissioner of the Professional Regulatory Commission (PRC).
+They had three children: Carlos Jr. (Jojo), Ruthie Maye (Maye), and Carlo Paolo (CP).

-Padilla died after suffering a heart attack in his residence in Solano, Nueva Vizcaya on May 5, 2023, at the age of 78.
+Padilla died after suffering a heart attack in his residence in Solano, Nueva Vizcaya, on May 5, 2023, at the age of 78.
 He was later interred at his ancestral home in Dupax del Norte.

 Awards

-Padilla was a recipient of the outstanding alumnus award at the Polytechnic University of the Philippines (PUP), where he also received his doctorate degree in Public Administration, honoris causa.
-He likewise received the same honorary degree in Education, and in Humanities, from the Philippine Normal University and the Nueva Vizcaya State Institute of Technology and the Nueva Vizcaya State Polytechnic College, now the Nueva Vizcaya State University (NVSU) respectively.
+Padilla was a recipient of the outstanding alumnus award at the Polytechnic University of the Philippines (PUP), where he also received his doctorate degree in public administration, honoris causa.
+He likewise received the same honorary degree in education, and in humanities, from the Philippine Normal University and the Nueva Vizcaya State Institute of Technology and the Nueva Vizcaya State Polytechnic College, now the Nueva Vizcaya State University (NVSU) respectively.
 In 2022, he was awarded the Dangal ng Wika by the Komisyon sa Wikang Filipino (KWF) in recognition of his contributions and achievement in the furtherance of the use of the Filipino language.